Master of Science (M.S.) Major in Computer Science (Thesis Option)

 Application Requirements

-The items listed below are required for admission consideration for applicable semesters of entry during the current academic year.
-Submission instructions, additional details, and changes to admission requirements for semesters other than the current academic year can be found on The Graduate College's website.
-International students should review the International Admission Documents page for additional requirements.
+Application requirements consist of institutional and program requirements for applicable semesters of entry during the current academic year.
+Additional information and changes to admission requirements for semesters other than the current academic year can be found on The Graduate College's website.

-- completed online application
+- Completed online application

-- $55 nonrefundable application fee
+- Nonrefundable application fee

-- $90 nonrefundable application fee for applications with international credentials
+- $90 for applications with international credentials

-- baccalaureate degree from a regionally accredited university (Non-U.S. degrees must be equivalent to a four-year U.S. Bachelor’s degree.
+- Baccalaureate degree from a regionally accredited university.
+(Non-U.S. degrees must be equivalent to a four-year U.S. Bachelor’s degree.
 In most cases, three-year degrees are not considered.
 Visit our International FAQs for more information.)

 Approved English Proficiency Exam Scores

-Applicants are required to submit an approved English proficiency exam score that meets the minimum program requirements below unless they have earned a bachelor’s degree or higher from a regionally accredited U.S. institution or the equivalent from a country on our exempt countries list.
+Applicants are required to submit an approved English proficiency exam score that meets the minimum requirements below unless they have earned a bachelor’s degree or higher from a regionally accredited U.S. institution or the equivalent from a country on our exempt countries list.
+Some programs may restrict acceptable tests or require higher scores than the institutional scores; this will be noted in the Program Requirements.

-- official TOEFL iBT scores required with a 78 overall
+- official TOEFL iBT scores required with a 78 overall if taken on or before January 21, 2026

 - official PTE scores required with a 52 overall